Aidukevicius/Banking-Mobile-First/DEPLOY_TO_VERCEL.md

 ---

-**Need help?** Check the main README.md for detailed documentation and API reference.
+**Still having issues?** Check the main README.md for detailed documentation and API reference, or check Vercel's function logs for specific error messages.